ViktoriaCreates/QA_Portfolio_Viktoriia_Colozzo/README.md

 About Me

-I am Viktoriia, a passionate and self-motivated Software QA Engineer with over 7 years of expertise in testing Web, Desktop, Mobile applications.
+I am Viktoriia, a passionate and self-motivated Software QA Engineer with 7 years of expertise in testing Web, Desktop, and Mobile applications.

-My experience spans across various industries including media platforms, e-commerce, infotainment, and radio.
+My experience includes media platforms, e-commerce, infotainment, and radio industries

 Portfolio Overview

-This repository serves as a showcase my key skills and experiences in the field of software quality assurance, including test development, bug report creation, and integration with Postman for 2 projects in TestRail.com that I have created, utilizing their API endpoints.
+This repository serves as a showcase of my key skills and experiences in the field of software quality assurance, including test development, bug report creation, and integration with Postman for 2 projects in TestRail.com that I have created, utilizing their API endpoints.

 I am committed to updating this portfolio with examples of additional tools and technologies, ensuring it remains a comprehensive showcase of my capabilities.